 Many employees may not be aware of situations in which they are at increased risk for heat illness and injury.
 One scenario involves a person who primarily works in well-ventilated spaces but performs tasks in confined spaces for long stretches of time.
 This may describe the typical work performed by maintenance and facilities workers.
 Confined spaces often trap air and become much hotter than the area enclosing it.
 Many companies also have employees who drive vehicles throughout the day.
 They may be responsible for delivering items or performing work on off-site locations.
 Spending time in a hot vehicle, without water, for a long time can make someone susceptible to heat illness and injury.

 Knowing the signs and symptoms of heat illness can help you respond immediately and effectively to prevent a serious adverse event from occurring.
-Furthermore, proactively identifying typical and atypical situations where extreme heat events occur can help protect people in your business from experiencing heat-related illness and injury.
+Furthermore, proactively identifying typical and atypical situations where extreme heat events occur can provide a layer of proactive injury prevention to help protect people in your business from experiencing heat-related illness and injury.
+See part two here.